-Visit the Countryside Perthshire Big Tree Country Perth & Scone Kinnoull Hill Kinnoull Hill provides a dramatic backdrop to Scotland’s ‘Fair City’ as it is visible throughout Perth.
-The Woodland Park forms a tranquil haven for people and wildlife with miles of grassy paths and waymarked nature trails through fine mixed woodlands.
+Visit the countryside Perthshire Big Tree Country Perth & Scone Kinnoull Hill Woodland Park Kinnoull Hill provides a dramatic backdrop to Scotland’s ‘Fair City’ as it is visible throughout Perth.
+Kinnoull Hill Woodland Park forms a tranquil haven for people and wildlife with miles of grassy paths and waymarked nature trails through fine mixed woodlands.
 The distinctive folly near the summit was built in the 19th century as a reflection of the castles on the banks of the Rhine.
 Its neighbour, Deuchny Hill, is surmounted by the remains of an Iron Age fort.
 In common with other private sites at that time, Kinnoull Hill was part of a designed landscape with carefully laid out walks and drives.
 For more information, click here.
 Scone Palace Once the workplace of the famous Scottish plant collector David Douglas, the grounds of Scone Palace today support a magnificent Douglas fir raised from the original seed he sent back from America in 1827.
 Experience Big Tree Country at its best in the original pinetum as you stroll among giant redwoods and Noble Firs planted in the 1850s.
 A new pinetum planted close by contrasts its towering neighbour with more recently planted conifers still growing.
-Just now in the springtime, snowdrops have given way to carpets of daffodils throughout the grounds, and the wooded areas will soon become the place to see primulas and bluebells in all their glory.
-Later on in May and June, the rhododendrons and azaleas will dazzle with bright colours.
+In the springtime, snowdrops will give way to carpets of daffodils throughout the grounds, and the wooded areas will soon become the place to see primulas and bluebells in all their glory.
+May and June see the rhododendrons and azaleas dazzling with bright colours.
 For more information, click here.
 If you're planning a trip to the Fair City of Perth, check out all the fantastic things you can do in and around Perth in summer and winter.